Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 [Previously mentioned in this blog post, my LR Mate 200 il Fanuc arm](https://nachtraven.github.io/2024/11/12/FANUC/) is now in the process of being retrofitted to be ran with modern electronics and controls, in parallel with a LiDAR and camera system.

+I am motivated by the prospects of automation in industry, and also because robots are fun to play with.
+Most robots are too large to easily be moved and demo'd, or aren't industrially relevant due to their size.
+The LR Mate is still "portable" by a single person in a regular car or cargo bike, and if I integrate the control electronics into the arm and its base, small enough even for the most space restricted setups.
+Utilizing LiDARs and modern cameras also enables real "seeing" robots as opposed to the classical "blind" robotics that has been the status quo for decades.

 As a reminder, here is the datasheet:

 <div style="display: flex; flex-wrap: wrap; gap: 10px; margin: 20px 0;">